 The injured party may be the driver of another vehicle, a passenger on the bus, or a pedestrian who was crossing the street, or a passing bicyclist.
-A single bus accident may result in injuries to many people, ranging from minor cuts and bruises to fatalities.
+A single bus accident may result in injuries to many people.
+The injuries for a bus accident can range from minor cuts to fatalities.

 Damages in Bus Accident Cases

-When you’ve been injured through someone else’s negligence, you may be entitled to recover damages.
+If you were been injured by someone else’s negligence, you may be entitled to recover damages.
 Some of the most common damages awarded in bus accident injury cases include:

 - Medical bills